Anime about mental illness are usually anime that:

 Welcome to NHK explores these thoughts, mindsets, and ways of being and feeling.

-It goes further than just this obviously, but this is an important part of what makes the
+It goes further than just this obviously, but this is an important part of what makes the anime distinct.
+Especially as a slice of life!

 9. Gakkou Gurashi